josiest/DXARTS-461-Notes/week-01/dodge-jerse-02.md

 - Does the band-limit of a sound depend only on the band limit of our ears?
   How much of a role does masking play if any?

+### Interesting references
+**Discussion of spectral envelope of musical instruments**
+- Matthews, M. And Pierce, J. "Harmonic and Non-harmonic Partials."
+1980
+- Hutchins, C. M. "Bowed Instruments and Music Acoustics."
+1980

 ## 2.7 Modern Studies of Timbre

+- In contrast to the standard Helmholz envelope model, in natural sounds, partials usually have distinct envelopes

+- the envelope shape is likely dependent on the parital - in Grey's study on trumpet tones, the envelope shapes look to form a 3D surface

+**Onset asynchrony** is the difference in attack times among partials
+- McAdams study shows that if onset asynchrony exceed 30-70 ms, spectral components orm a weaker perception of fusion into single sound

+- study by Rudolph Rasch shows asynchrony improves ability to percieve chords

+### Consequent questions
+**Can the envelopes of partials of different timbres be interpolated into another timbre to create unique tones?**

+- Apparently John Chowning does this in _Phonee_!
+- Another composer A. Wayne Shawson does similar operations in _Colors_

+### Interesting references

+**Use of th FFT to analyze sound***
+- Risset, Jean-Claude. _Computer Study of Trumpet Tones_.
+1966

+- Moorer, James A.
+  "On the Segmentation of Continuous Musical Sound by Digital Computer."
+1975

+- Morrill, Dexter.
+"Trumpet Algorithms for Computer Composition."
+1977

+- Moorer, J. A. and Grey, J. M
+  "Lexicon of Analyzed Tones (Part 1: A violin Tone)."
+1977

+- Moorer, J. A. and Grey, J. M
+  "Lexicon of Analyzed Tones (Part 2: Clarinet and Oboe Tones)."
+1977

+- Moorer, J. A. and Grey, J. M
+  "Lexicon of Analyzed Tones (Part 3: The Trumpet)."
+1977

+**Studies in onset asynchrony**
+- Grey, John M. and Moorer, J. A.
+  "Perceptual Evaluations of Synthesized Musical Instrument Tones."
+1978

+- McAdams, Steven.
+  "Spectral Fusion and the Creation of Auditory Images."
+1978

+- Rash, Rudolph.
+  "Aspects of Perception and Performance of Polyphoic Music."
+1978

 ## 2.8 Music Cognition

+- three components of music common across all cultures
+  1. use of discrete pitch intervals
+  2. octave equivalence
+  3. presence of four to seven focal pitches in an octave

+- the contents of a "musical stream" may be lost if too many components are changed at once